 Much of the information contained here comes from our practices when using volunteers and is informed by the 22 Essential Volunteer Management Practices recommended by The UPS Foundation.

 As volunteerism within the organization grows and changes, there may be a need to modify the practices, procedures, and other information described in this handbook.
 When such changes occur, you will be notified by an announcement or update.
 It is your responsibility to keep your handbook current and stay informed about practices and changes that affect you.
-If you have any questions or need any clarification of the information contained in this handbook, please contact the Coordinator of Volunteer.
+If you have any questions or need any clarification of the information contained in this handbook, please contact our volunteers.

 About Inspiring Together